calyxium-lang/book/src/ch01-02-hello-world.md

 This line does all the work in this little program: it prints text to the screen.
 There are two important details to notice here.

-First, `println` calls the function to display contents to you're terminal.
+First, `println` calls the function to display contents to your terminal.

 Second, you see the `"Hello, world!"` string.
 We pass this string as an argument to `println`, and the string is printed to the screen.